Power outage reported throughout much of Venezuela

 The outage comes as Venezuela is in the throes of a power struggle between Maduro and opposition leader Juan Guaido, who is recognized by about 50 nations as Venezuela’s rightful president.
 The opposition is blaming Maduro for the country’s soaring hyperinflation, food and medical shortages, while the embattled leader accuses Guaido of conspiring with the Trump administration to overthrow him from power.

-Venezuela’s electrical system was once the envy of Latin America but it has fallen into a state of disrepair amidst years of poor maintenance and mismanagement.
+Venezuela’s electrical system was once the envy of Latin America but it has fallen into a state of disrepair amid years of poor maintenance and mismanagement.
 High-ranking officials have been accused in U.S. court proceedings of looting investments earmarked for the electrical system.

 The government keeps home power bills exceptionally low - just a couple dollars a month - relying heavily on subsidies.